-Fresh vegetables can be readily available in the groceries everywhere.
-Look for tubers that feature firm in texture and have smooth waxy surface.
+Fresh vegetables can be readily available in groceries everywhere.
+Look for tubers that feature firm in texture and have a smooth waxy surface.
 They normally have numerous "eyes" on their surface.
 Avoid those that feature soft in hand, have a slumpy appearance, with cuts, patches, and bruises.

 Often, you may come across greenish discoloration with sprouts over their surface.
-Do not buy them since this discoloration is an indication of old stock and a sign of formation of toxic alkaloid, solanine.
+Do not buy them since this discoloration is an indication of old stock and a sign of the formation of toxic alkaloid, solanine.

-At home, store them in cold, dry and dark place.
-Exposure to sunlight and excess moisture will cause potatoes to sprout and produce toxic solanine alkaloid.
+At home, store them in a cold, dry, and dark place.
+Exposure to sunlight and excess moisture will cause potatoes to sprout and produce toxic solanine alkaloids.

 Being root vegetables, they often subjected to infestation, and therefore, should be washed thoroughly before use in cooking.
 Fresh, cleaned tubers can be enjoyed with skin to get benefits of fiber and vitamins.

 Potato employed in dishes in many ways:

 Skin-on or peeled, whole or chopped, with or without seasonings.

 Mashed: Here potatoes are boiled and peeled, and then mashed with an addition of milk, cream, and butter.

 Whole baked, boiled or steamed.